mfidabel/COVID19-HHH4-Paraguay/README.md

 - `03_figures_aux.R`: use processed data and fitted model to create other figures in the `figs` folder.

 The `R` folder contains the `functions.R` file that has a set of costum functions needed to run the code.

-A link to the accepted paper in PNAS will be provided soon.